TrueOsiris/pirsnap/README.md

 Pirsnap - Surveillance Cam python script for Raspberry pi + Noir cam + PIR motion sensor

+Requirements:
+- Python 2.7.3 with GCC 4.6.3
+- Raspberry pi with raspbian, updated until at least v14
+- PIR motion sensor, output on pin 12
+- Noir infrared camera module

+Snapshots are taken according to a certain schedule OR when motion is detected.
+For each day, a subfolder (format YYYY-MM-DD) is created in which jpgs will arrive.
+While motion is being detected, pictures will be taken at certain definable intervals.

 Instructions:
 - Put the pirsnap.py in /scripts/ (or change the path in the init.d script) pirsnap.py can be run from command line as is.